 State Officers It is a remarkable opportunity to serve as a Texas FFA state officer.
-Ten members are elected to work on behalf of their fellow Texas FFA members in this capacity.
+At the 90th Texas FFA Convention, 12 members will be elected to work on behalf of their fellow Texas FFA members in this capacity.
 Officers are elected via a student-centered process facilitated by board-appointed adult volunteers at the state level that that consists of two phases.
 The first phase includes: personal round-1, written exam (multiple choice and essay), one-on-one interview Round and Advocacy Stand and Deliver Practicum.
 Following the first phase the top two candidates from each area will remain to participate in phase two which includes: Facilitation Practicum, Round Robin Round and Personal Round 2.
 At the end of the interview process, two area finalists appear before their respective delegation caucus to deliver a campaign speech and participate in a candidate forum.
-Delegates cast ballots within their area caucus and the results of this initial vote are combined with exam interview scores to produce a single candidate from each area.
+Delegates cast ballots within their area caucus and the results of this initial vote are combined with interview scores to produce a single candidate from each area.
 Once each final candidate has received their area nomination, he or she will provide a three-minute run off speech to the delegates to seek to be the Texas FFA State President.
-Officers must hold the Lone Star FFA Degree at the time of the state election held at that year's state convention and must be no more than one year removed from high school graduation.
-A president and vice president are elected from the ten incoming officers.
+Officers must hold the Lone Star FFA Degree at the time of the state election held at that year's state convention and must active members for the duration of their term in office.
+A candidate may be eligible to run for office through the second convention after their graduation from high school.
+A president and vice president are elected from the 12 incoming officers.
 These two officers take a one-year leave of absence from college studies to serve as the Texas FFA's travel team, visiting three schools a day representing the Texas FFA and delivering motivational workshops to students, teachers, administrators and other interested parties.

-National Officers Beginning with Roy Martin of Cotulla, who was the first to serve as a national FFA officer in 1936-37, 29 Texans have served as a member of the six-member national FFA officer team.
+National Officers Beginning with Roy Martin of Cotulla, who was the first to serve as a national FFA officer in 1936-37, 30 Texans have served as a member of the six-member national FFA officer team.
 Bobby Tucker of Mineola was the first of six Texans to serve as national president.
-Randa Braune of Bellville served as the most recent National Officer from Texas in 2009-2010.
-Texas' candidate is nominated by a student committee composed of members representing all ten area associations.
-In addition to those ten members is a single chairperson, which is a member of the immediate past State FFA Officer Team, appointed by the State FFA President with the consent of the Board of Directors.
+Trey Elizondo of Yoakum served as the most recent National Officer from Texas in 2016-2017.
+Texas' candidate is nominated by a student committee composed of members representing all 12 area associations.
+In addition to those 12 members is a single chairperson appointed by the State FFA President with the consent of the Board of Directors.
 The committee convenes before the annual state convention to examine each candidate using nominating procedures which closely mirror the national selection process.
-The national officer nomination process is conducted in conjunction with the National FFA convention in Louisville.
+The national officer nomination process is conducted in conjunction with the National FFA convention in Indianapolis.
 A nine-member nominating committee interviews all candidates and nominates a president, secretary and vice president from each of the four national regions.